280439/stepInproject/1_Requirements/Readme.md

 ## Research
 * Resistance colour code calculator is a software program used to find the resistance value of the resistor.
-The entire format of the software is built on C programming language.This main agenda of this software is to find the resistance value of the resistor by using colour code bands.
-It refers to a number of efficient automated systems designed for cauculating the resistance value.
+The entire format of the software is built on C programming language.
+This main agenda of this software is to find the resistance value of the resistor by using colour code bands.
+It refers to a number of efficient automated systems designed for calculating the resistance value.

 ## Cost and Features